DocNow/diffengine/README.md

 However the same is not true on the web, where stories can be quickly changed and updated as new facts arrive, and more is learned.
-Many news outlets treat the web as their place for working drafts, which allows them craft a story over time while being first to publish breaking news.
+Many news outlets treat the web as their place for working drafts, which allows them to craft a story in near real time, which gives them the opportunity of being the first to publish a breaking news story.

 But news travels fast in social media.
 What if you don't subscribe to the print newspaper anymore?
 And what if that initial, perhaps flawed version goes viral,